mage2pro/vantiv/README.md

-This extension integrates a Magento 2 based webstore with the [Vantiv](https://www.vantiv.com) payment service).
+This extension integrates a Magento 2 based webstore with the [Vantiv](https://www.vantiv.com) payment service.

+## How to buy
+You can buy it with PayPal [here](https://mage2.pro/t/3102).

 ## How to install
 ### 1. Free installation service